Skip to content

 • Tech support pretext - Claiming the victim's systems need to be fixed to trick them into granting remote access

-• Executive pretext - Pretending to be a high-level exec to pressure staff into sharing passwords
+• Executive pretext - Pretending to be a high-level exec to pressure staff into sharing passwords.
+Don't forget to add a business password manager to your daily tool to prevent this.

 • Invoice pretext - Spoofing a vendor invoice to get the recipient to open a infected document